 Spread across six floors the building features flexible Grade A office space, along with a unique mixture of public areas, co-working spaces, a data visualisation suite, a 175 seat TED style theatre, workshop, exhibition space and café as well as an impressive 20 seat board room with panoramic views across the Newcastle skyline.

-The initial target for the building was to achieve a BREEAM Excellent rating but with a lot of hard work and innovative ideas, the building excelled the Excellent rating and was officially awarded a BREEAM Outstanding rating, a rating reserved for only the top 1% of new UK non-domestic buildings.
+The initial target for the building was to achieve a BREEAM Excellent rating but with a lot of hard work and innovative ideas, including siphonic drainage feeding into the rain garden, a green roof, a central air handling plant and photovoltaic panels, the building excelled the Excellent rating and was officially awarded a BREEAM Outstanding rating, a rating reserved for only the top 1% of new UK non-domestic buildings.

 Based on floor 3 the National Innovation Centre for Ageing brings together world-leading scientists, businesses, the NHS, and the public, to improve quality of life as we age.